 The Best American Series

-This annual series culls the best writing from hundreds of journals and magazines.
-Not only are you provided with engaging and informative articles, but you also can choose from many genres.
-That’s right — the Best American Series is not one book, but many books, broken down into different genres.
+The annual Best American series culls the best writing from hundreds of journals and magazines.
+Not only are you provided with engaging and informative articles and stories, but you also can choose from many genres.
+That’s right — the Best American series is not one book, but many books, broken down into different genres.

-There is also a Best American Sports Writing (yes, sports writers use GRE vocab as well), a Best American Travel Writing (travel writers love descriptive GRE words) and a Best Short Stories (if fiction is more your thing).
+You can also find some excellent GRE-like nonfiction reading in Best American Sports Writing (yes, sports writers use GRE vocab as well), a Best American Travel Writing (travel writers love descriptive GRE words) and a Best American Food Writing.
+(Food writers use some very flowery–or should I say floury writing that is GRE-worthy.)

 So, whatever your predilections, The Best American series has something to tickle your fancy.
 Or, for a potpourri of genres, styles, and voices, you can order the whole bunch.
 Your reading brain will grow exponentially.